Skip to main content

 The Center for Bright Beams – A Culture of Inclusion

-The Center for Bright Beams is a diverse and inclusive organization that equally supports people of all genders, races, religions, sexual orientations, abilities and has a measurable impact on the participation of underrepresented groups in sciences and technology, particularly in accelerator science.
+Scientific progress at the Center for Bright Beams relies on teamwork, which thrives because of a highly inclusive environment.
+Another outcome of this culture of inclusion is that CBB has become a diverse community that is having a measurable impact on the participation of underrepresented groups in sciences and technology, particularly in accelerator science.

 Resources for Increasing Diversity in Science: